Qualy← Back

 If you attend multiple tracks, you have multiple chances to score points.
 Points are accumulated through the end of Fall Cup and will determine the QTA class champions.
 Prizes will be determined for each of the five class winners for Stock, Street, Street-E, Track, and Unlimited.

-There is also an unscored Historical Open for drivers to submit previous laps from 2015 to the next competitive cup.
-All of these laps will be verified by the Qualy team and added to your Driver Profile, the garaged car the laps belong to, and the all-time Leaderboard.
-The cost of the Historical Open is $20, but for a limited time it will come free with an entry into a competitive cup.
+There is also an unscored Historical Open for drivers to submit previous laps from January 1, 2015 through the most recently completed cup.
+As cups fully close and results are finalized (10 days after cup end), the Historical Open window will expand accordingly.
+All laps are verified by the Qualy team and added to your Driver Profile, the garaged car the laps belong to, and the all-time Leaderboard.
+The Historical Open is free for all Qualy members.

 How does Qualy approach safety, traffic, and on-track conduct during events?